"Pressure Relief Devices Market Outlook in BRICS (Brazil, Russia, India, China, South Africa) t

 Scope

-- Market size data for Pressure Relief Devices market categories - Mattress Overlays, Mattresses and Speciality Beds.
+- Market size data for Pressure Relief Devices market categories - Mattresses, Mattress Overlays, Speciality Beds Rental Business and Speciality Beds Sales Business

-- Annualized market revenues ($m), volume (units) and average price ($) data for each of the segments and sub-segments within the three market categories.
-Data from 2003 to 2010, forecast forward for seven years to 2017.
+- Annualized market revenues ($m), volume (units) and average price ($) data for each of the segments and sub-segments within the four market categories.
+Data from 2004 to 2011, forecast forward for seven years to 2018.

 - Global corporate-level profiles of key companies operating within the Pressure Relief Devices market in BRICS.

-- Key players covered include Hill-Rom, Inc., ArjoHuntleigh, Paramount Bed Holdings Co., Ltd., Invacare Corporation and Kinetic Concepts, Inc..
+- Key players covered include Hill-Rom Holdings, Inc., ArjoHuntleigh, Paramount Bed Co., Ltd., Kinetic Concepts, Inc., Invacare Corporation and Stryker Corporation

 - Develop business strategies by identifying the key market categories and segments poised for strong growth.